Walnussbaer/PokerStats/README.md

 An app to track your poker games history.

+## Tech stack

+This app is using the following technologies:

+- Flutter
+- SQLite

 ## Getting Started

 This project is a starting point for a Flutter application.